gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * From the Joining Response message, only the parameters 'gkty', 'key', 'num', 'exp' and 'ace-groupcomm-profile' are present.
 In particular, the 'key' parameter includes only the following data.

-   - The parameters 'hkdf', 'contextId', 'pub_key_enc', 'sign_enc_alg', 'sign_alg', 'sign_params'.
+   - The parameters 'hkdf', 'contextId', 'cred_fmt', 'sign_enc_alg', 'sign_alg', 'sign_params'.
 These parameters MUST be present.

    - The parameters 'alg' and 'ecdh_alg'.
 These parameter MUST NOT be present if the group is a signature-only group.
 Otherwise, they MUST be present.